 Unlike a miniature solar panel, a compact solar charger will often be outwardly indistinguishable from a more standard electronics charger.
 While miniature solar panels can be somewhat cumbersome to carry around, people can easily keep compact solar chargers in their purses or pockets.

-The Premium Solar Charger from XTG Technology is one of the most affordable solar chargers on the market, with a list price of only 29.99.
+The Premium Solar Charger from XTG Technology is one of the most affordable solar chargers on the market, with a list price of about $35.00.
 It was designed with portability in mind, like all compact chargers.
 As with many small chargers, customers will have to make some sacrifices in terms of energy efficiency, since the Premium Solar Charger itself will charge up to 60 percent at the most on solar power.
 Customers can charge different USB-powered devices with this Premium Solar Charger, including Mp3 players, cell phones, headsets, and USB battery chargers themselves.

 Other Solar Chargers

-There are some solar chargers that don't easily fall into SH's established categories.
+There are some solar chargers that don't easily fall into established categories.
 Some solar chargers are very specialized in terms of their functions and what they can charge.
 While some solar chargers can power a wide range of small devices, others will be primarily used to charge vehicle batteries.

 - The 1.5 Watt Solar Battery Charger from Harbor Freight Tools can be used to keep a car battery charged.
 Customers can position the panel on their windshields, where it will receive the necessary sun exposure.

 - The solar chargers from Pulse Tech can keep the batteries of different vehicles charged even when they're being stored outdoors for long periods of time.